University of Mumbai – Department of Law

 - Academic publications

-As a result, students develop strong competencies in:
+As a result, students have opportunities to strengthen:

-Why Students Choose University of Mumbai – Department of Law
+Why Students Consider the University of Mumbai Department of Law

-Students prefer the University of Mumbai Department of Law because:
+Students often consider the Department of Law because of:

 Rankings and Reputation

-The University of Mumbai is recognised as an established public university in India.
+The University of Mumbai is widely recognised as one of India’s established public universities.

 Important Note:

-- The Department of Law does not have a separate official ranking
+- The Department of Law does not publish an independent official ranking on the University’s website.

 - Research contributions